Healing Power of Plant Extracts

 Eicosapentaenoic acid (EPA from fish oil), though not considered essential, may be more important than alpha-linolenic acid (ALA from flax oil), which is considered essential.
 And bioflavonoids may be more important than vitamin C. OPC bound to phosphatidylcholine (lecithin) has been shown to improve absorption and cell access to OPC.
 Animals with implanted tumors lived longer when given anthocyanin from grape rinds.
 Flavonoids administered in the diet of rats helped to reduce DNA damage from benzopyrene carcinogens.
 Bioflavonoids are potent chelators, helping to eliminate toxic minerals from the system.
 Bioflavonoids in general help to reduce allergic reactions, which create an imbalanced immune attack against cancer and infections.

-Essential Nutrients for Maximum Health
+Essential Nutrients in the Diet: Building a Foundation for Optimal Health

 OPC traps lipid peroxides, hydroxyl radicals, delays the onset of lipid peroxidation, prevents iron-induced lipid peroxidation, and inhibits the enzymes that can degrade connective tissue (hyaluronidase, elastase, collagenase), which then helps to prevent cancer cells from “knocking down the walls” of surrounding tissue for metastasis.
 Bioflavonoids may inhibit tumor promotion.
-5 Bioflavonoids enhance the activity of T-lymphocytes.
-6 Various flavonoids have produced striking reductions in cancer incidence in animals, sometimes up to almost total inhibition of tumorogenesis.
-7
+Bioflavonoids enhance the activity of T-lymphocytes.
+Various flavonoids have produced striking reductions in cancer incidence in animals, sometimes up to almost total inhibition of tumorogenesis.

 It is very clear that a plant-based diet is good for your health.
 But that could mean French fries and catsup, which are all plant food.
 Since you cannot patent a substance that already exists in nature, Big Pharma is not interested in researching these potent plant compounds.
 For optimal health, include abundant plant foods (fruit, vegetable, nuts, seeds, legumes, whole grains, mushroom, seaweed, spices) in your diet along with some well targeted herbal therapy designed by an expert.